traefik/traefik/docs/content/observability/tracing/datadog.md

 _Required, Default="127.0.0.1:8126"_

 Local Agent Host Port instructs reporter to send spans to datadog-tracing-agent at this address.
+This configuration checks for  `DD_AGENT_HOST` and `DD_TRACE_AGENT_PORT` environment variables and sets the `localAgentHostPort` value based on that.
+These environment variables can be set independent of each other.
+_Setting this configuration via YAML, TOML, or CLI will overwrite the environment variable_
 ```toml tab="File (TOML)"
 [tracing]
   [tracing.datadog]